The Devon Net Zero Innovation Fund

 Analysis of Devon soils for suitability in the construction of cob buildings

-The Low Carbon Devon project is proud to be helping Devon business Barry Honeysett Consulting Structural & Civil Engineers to analyse Devon soils for suitability in the construction of cob buildings.
+The Low Carbon Devon project proudly helped Devon business Barry Honeysett Consulting Structural & Civil Engineers to analyse Devon soils for suitability in the construction of cob buildings.

-Following their application to the Devon Net Zero Innovation Fund, they have been linked with expertise within the University of Plymouth to undertake structural analysis of subsoil and fibre mixes.
-This information will be used to enable the company to map Devon’s potential earth building hotspots, identifying the best locations in which to build cob buildings.
+Following their application to the Devon Net Zero Innovation Fund, they were linked with expertise within the University of Plymouth to undertake structural analysis of subsoil and fibre mixes.
+This information was used to enable the company to map Devon’s potential earth building hotspots, identifying the best locations in which to build cob buildings.

 Constructing buildings with cob has traditionally been used in Devon for centuries and today is it recognised as an ultra-low carbon building technique.
-This project will allow Barry Honeysett to advise contractors and building professionals alike on where to locate the best areas to build with local subsoil.
+This project allowed Barry Honeysett to advise contractors and building professionals alike on where to locate the best areas to build with local subsoil.

 Climate change and creative citizens